Take Screenshot

 variable containing the captured image.

-Next, I will navigate to the Google
+Next, you will navigate to the Google

 page using the Open URL